Back To Articles

 Why Routine Boredom Happens (Even When Life Is “Fine”)

-2. Plan One Micro-Adventure a Week
+2. Plan One Micro-Adventure Each Week

 3. Start a 30-Day Tiny Skill Challenge to Break Routine Boredom